Artem-Viveritsa/FusionJewelryToolkit/README.md

 3. Select the `FusionJewelryToolkit` folder and click Open.
 4. To make the add-in run automatically when Fusion starts, enable the "Run on Startup" checkbox.
 5. After installation, the commands appear under Solid → Create.

+Note: This add-in uses the Custom Feature Fusion API, which is currently in preview.
+Future Fusion 360 updates may require changes to the add-in.

 ## What's new
 - Added new command [GemstonesOnFaceBetweenCurves](#gemstonesonfacebetweencurves--place-gemstones-between-two-curves) for placing gemstones between two sketch curves with automatic sizing based on distance.